Józef Retinger: Early life

 Józef Retinger was born in Kraków, Poland (then part of Austria-Hungary), the youngest of five children: his father had a daughter, Aniela, from a first marriage to Helena Jawornicka.
 His mother was Maria Krystyna Czyrniańska, daughter of a Greek Catholic Lemko professor of chemistry at the Jagiellonian University.
 His father, Józef Stanisław Retinger, was the personal legal counsel and successful adviser to French-born Count Władysław Zamoyski.
-Retinger's great-grandfather, Filip Rettinger, was a Jewish tailor from Tarnów who with his family converted to Catholicism in 1827.
-When his lawyer grandson died, Count Zamoyski took the promising youngster, Józef, into his household and paid for him to attend the Bartłomiej Nowodworski High School in Kraków.
-Retinger's eldest brother, Emil, became a commander in the Polish Navy, while his son, Witold Retinger, was stationed in the United Kingdom during World War II (1943–45), as a member then leader of Squadron 308 of the Polish Air Force.
-Retinger's brother, Juliusz, taught physiological chemistry at the University of Chicago and University of Wilno.
-Retinger himself initially considered a career in the priesthood, but three months in the Jesuit novitiate in Rome confirmed he would not be suited to the life.
+Retinger's great-grandfather, Filip Rettinger, was a Jewish tailor from Tarnów who, with his family, had converted to Catholicism in 1827.

+When Count Zamoyski's lawyer grandson died, the Count took the promising youngster, Józef Retinger, into his household and paid for him to attend Kraków's Bartłomiej Nowodworski Lyceum.

+Retinger's eldest brother, Emil, became a commander in the Polish Navy, and his son, Witold Retinger, was during World War II (1943–45) stationed in the United Kingdom as a member, then leader, of Squadron 308 of the Polish Air Force.
+Retinger's brother Juliusz taught physiological chemistry at the University of Chicago and University of Wilno.

+Retinger himself initially considered a career in the priesthood, but three months in the Jesuit novitiate in Rome confirmed that he was not suited to the priesthood.

-Further financed by Count Zamoyski in 1906, Retinger entered simultaneously the Ecole des sciences politiques and the Sorbonne in Paris and two years later, aged twenty, became the youngest person ever to earn a Ph.D. in literature from there.
+Further financed by Count Zamoyski in 1906, Retinger entered simultaneously the Ecole des sciences politiques and the Sorbonne in Paris and two years later, aged twenty, became the youngest person ever to earn there a Ph.D. in literature.

 While in the French capital, armed with introductions from Zamoyski and his own relative, the salonnière and pianist Misia Sert, he moved in intellectual circles and was befriended by among others, André Gide, François Mauriac, Bernard Grasset, Jean Giraudoux, Erik Satie and Maurice Ravel.

 His early literary ambitions were stopped in their tracks when he presented his first novel, Les Souffleurs, to André Gide for his opinion.
 Gide told him: "Joseph, you will never be a writer."